 This is a 3 part series that will equip you with all that you need to combine data coming from multiple worksheets or external sources into a single worksheet.
 You can use the links below to jump to your preferred starting point.

 - Using Excel Macros/VBA to Combine Worksheets

 - 3 ways to consolidate data in Excel

 Power Query is a powerful way to combine data from multiple sheets into a master list for further analysis.
-It enhances Business Intelligence for Excel by helping you combine, shape analyze and visualize data coming from a wide variety of sources.
+It enhances Business Intelligence for Excel by helping you extract, combine and shape data coming from a wide variety of sources.